hasnainAli22/fullstack-ecom/readme.md

-# Fullstack E-Commerce Project
+# CommerceCraft

 ## Overview

-The Fullstack E-Commerce Project is a comprehensive web application that allows users to search for products using images, leveraging the ResNet50 model with PyTorch.
+This Fullstack E-Commerce Project is a comprehensive web application that allows users to search for products using images, leveraging the ResNet50 model with PyTorch.
 The project features a robust backend built with Django Rest Framework, a PostgreSQL database, and a modern frontend developed with Next.js and Redux Toolkit.
 This application offers a seamless shopping experience with efficient image-based product search capabilities.

 ## Features

 - **Image-Based Search**: Users can upload images to search for products using a ResNet50 model.
 - **User Authentication**: Secure user registration and login functionality.
 - **Product Management**: Admin can add, update, and delete products.